ansible-community/community-website/posts/archive/using-vmware-vcenter-tags-in-a-red-hat-ansible-tower-dynamic-inventory.md

 is available in the inventory plugin's documentation.
 But we only want to pull in VMs that have the tag "TestVM", and we want to create groups based on the tags associated with the VMs that are imported, their power state and their guest ID.
-So let\'s add some filters, as well as some keyed groups definition.
+So let's add some filters, as well as some keyed groups definition.
 Go back to the inventory source we defined, and replace the definition under source variables with the following: